zeero/CCPlugins/README.md

 ```

 This approach:
-- Makes Claude feel like a "partner", not a tool (and for some reason, it actually works better this way)
+- Makes Claude feel like a `"partner"`, not a tool (and for some reason, it actually works better this way)
-- Sets clear expectations about what will happen
+- Sets `clear expectations` about what will happen
-- Creates a more natural, human-like interaction
+- Creates a more natural, `human-like interaction`
-- Reduces the intimidation factor for new users
+- `Reduces the intimidation` factor for new users

 ### User Commands Indicator
 Custom commands appear with a `(user)` tag in Claude Code CLI to distinguish them from built-in commands.
 This is normal and indicates your commands are properly installed.